gleicon/beano/README.md

 ## TODO
    - It already pass the basics of memcapable -a for set/get/replace.
 Incr and Decr are wip.
-   - mc-memcached is used more as concurrency benchmark than speed.
-Currently it gets near 20k writes/sec
-   - I've been using levigo which is a nice library but cgo do not plays well with libraries that implement their own signal handling.
    - Better log configure (for now stats are dumped each 60 secs to log handler, not properly formatted)

 ## Nice to Have